Preventing and treating this epidemic starts at home

-But Appelhans says that parents who are worried about their kids' weight or think there is a problem should get support, starting with your child's pediatrician.
+Parents who are worried about their kids' weight or think there is a problem should get support, starting with your child's pediatrician.

-Your child's pediatrician and nutritionists can also work with your family to create realistic diet and exercise plans, as well as help your child cope with the emotional aspects of being overweight.
+Your child's pediatrician and nutritionists can work with your family not only to create realistic diet and exercise plans, but also to help your child cope with the emotional aspects of being overweight.

 Parents also need to look within and evaluate their own eating behaviors.
 "Kids often share the dietary patterns of their parents," says Appelhans.
 "If parents have a preference for fast food, of course their kids will end up eating that, too."